Nicola Slattery RBA

 Nicola Slattery March 2016

-"An Israeli "Hakomi" Therapist (see below) who uses my images on her web site once told me that she thought my work had aspects of "Metta".
-Being unfamiliar with the term I looked it up and was pleased to see in the definition the concept of "loving kindness" with origins in the Buddhist traditions.
-I do not actively practice any religion but I do hope she is correct about my work.
-I very much believe there should be more "loving kindness" in the universe and if I can add some small atom of it to this planet, then I will be pleased.
+"I was once told my work had aspects of "Metta".
+Being unfamiliar with the term I looked it up and was pleased to see within the definition the concept of "loving kindness" with origins in the Buddhist traditions.
+I do not actively practice any religion but I do believe there should be more "loving kindness" in the universe.
+If I can add some small atom of it to this planet, then I will be pleased.

-Nicola Slattery January 2016
+Nicola Slattery September 2024

 Knitting for Fish - a limited edition drypoint print